alek-sys/sublimetext_indentxml/README.md

 ## Settings

 Currently this plugin performs patching of `xml.dom.minidom.CDataSection` class in order to fix CDATA indenting in `toprettyxml` function.
-This can be disabled in `indent_xml.Sublime-settings` file by setting *disable_patch_minidom* to `false`.
+This can be disabled in `indent_xml.Sublime-settings` file by setting *disable_patch_minidom* to `true`.

 ## Feedback & Support